Louisiana Oral Health Summit

 Mark Nichols, B.S, DDS graduated from the University of Texas, Dental School in Houston in June of 1982.
 He was in private practice in the Houston area for five years at Southwest Memorial.
 In 1987, began working at the Bering Dental Clinic, volunteering over 750 hours during the initial phase of the clinic.
 Dr. Nichols is currently the Director of Dental Services for Avenue 360 Health and Wellness, the Dental Director for the South Central AETC, and is Adjunct Clinical Associate Professor, Dept. of General Dentistry at the dental school in Houston.
 Since 1987, Dr. Nichols has seen over 15,000 patients with HIV and has been focusing his eforts on the treatment of HIV/AIDS-related oral pathology.
 He has presented abstracts and lectured in New Orleans, San Francisco, Berlin, Houston, and other cities in Texas.
 In November of 1990, Dr. Nichols completed a lecture tour in the People's Republic of China.
 In January of 1996, he presented a lecture to the 18th Annual Asian-Pacific Dental Congress in Bombay, India, as well as to two medical schools in Bombay.
 In 1998 he presented Continuing Education courses in Rio de Janeiro and Sao Paolo, Brazil, and Caracas, Venezuela.
 Dr. Nichols has authored manuscripts in JADA, Oral Surgery, Oral Medicine, Oral Pathology, Journal of Oral and Maxillofacial Surgery. and European Journal of Cancer.

-Darmyra Perry, MPH is the Primary Care Grant Manager with Well-Ahead Louisiana Primary Care Office.
+Darmyra Perry, MPH is the Primary Care Grant Manager with Well-Ahead Louisiana’s Primary Care Office.
 She is originally from Mississippi.
-Prior to joining the Well-Ahead LA, she was employed with the Mississippi State Department of Health where served as the Community Health Director for the Office of Preventive Health for 4 years.
-While in this position she and her team was instrumental in developing and implementing strategies for chronic disease prevention and health promotion initiatives across nine counties.
+Prior to joining Well-Ahead, she was employed with the Mississippi State Department of Health where served as the Community Health Director for the Office of Preventive Health for 4 years.
+While in this position she and her team were instrumental in developing and implementing strategies for chronic disease prevention and health promotion initiatives across nine counties.
 Darmyra holds a Master’s degree in Public Health from Jackson State University.
-In her spare time, she enjoys reading, spending time with family and friends, watching movies, playing tennis and participating in anything activities related to fitness.
+In her spare time, she enjoys reading, spending time with family and friends, watching movies, playing tennis and participating in any activities related to fitness.

 Edward S. Peters, DMD, SM, ScD is a Professor and Chair of the LSU School of Public Health’s Epidemiology Program and an Epidemiologist with the Louisiana Tumor Registry.
 In addition, he established and directs the School’s Epidemiology Data Center.
 Dr. Peters was recruited to the School in 2004 to help expand the cancer epidemiology research program.
 Since 2005, he has led the development of the MPH and PhD programs in Epidemiology.
 Dr. Peters received a BA in Biology from Clark University in 1985 and a DMD from the University of Connecticut School Of Dentistry in 1990.
 He completed a residency in General Dentistry at Brigham and Women's Hospital in 1991 and a Clinical Fellowship in Oral Medicine at Brigham and Women's Hospital and the Dana-Farber Cancer Institute in 1993.
 Dr. Peters earned a SM in Health Policy and Management and a ScD in Epidemiology from Harvard University School of Public Health in 1993 and 1999, respectively.
 He completed his residency in Dental Public Health at the Harvard School of Dental Medicine in 1996 and became a Diplomate of the Board of Dental Public Health in 2000.
 He is currently the Pfizer/Salvatore Giorgianni Professor of Health Systems and Chair of the Epidemiology Department at LSUHSC School of Public Health.

-T. Jay Ray, MS is retired as the LDH Drinking Water Revolving Loan Fund (DWRLF) Program in January 2011.
-He returned in May to work part time as the Well-Ahead Community Water Fluoride Monitor and a Project Coordinator in the DWRLF Program.
-Mr. Ray was previously employed as an Environmental Scientist assigned to the Public Water Supply Section in the U.S. EPA Region 6, Dallas Texas.
-From 1986 to 1996, T. Jay Ray served as the Administrator of the Louisiana Safe Drinking Water Program.
-He also worked twenty years in the Kansas City and Dallas EPA Regional Offices.
+T. Jay Ray, MS retired from the LDH Drinking Water Revolving Loan Fund (DWRLF) Program in January 2011.
+He returned in May to work part time as the Well-Ahead Fluoridation Monitor and a Project Coordinator in the DWRLF Program.
+Mr. Ray was previously employed as an Environmental Scientist assigned to the Public Water Supply Section in the U.S. EPA Region 6, Dallas, Texas.
+From 1986 to 1996, T. Jay served as the Administrator of the Louisiana Safe Drinking Water Program.
+He worked twenty years in the Kansas City and Dallas EPA Regional Offices.
 Prior to employment with the EPA, T. Jay was Chief Chemist in charge of treatment for a 50 MGD surface water treatment facility in Lubbock, Texas.
 He is also certified by EPA as a Microbiological Laboratory Certification Officer.
-Jay retired as a member of the American Water Works Association (AWWA), the Louisiana Public Health Association (LPHA) and the Louisiana Environmental Health Association (LEHA).
-Jay has a Master’s of Science Degree in Microbiology from Texas Tech University.
+T. Jay retired as a member of the American Water Works Association (AWWA), the Louisiana Public Health Association (LPHA) and the Louisiana Environmental Health Association (LEHA).
+Jay has a Master of Science in Microbiology from Texas Tech University.
 He has also attended Texas A&M University Short Courses and obtained 150 hours of Water Utilities Training, which enabled him to become a certified water and wastewater operator in the state of Texas.
-Jay is a Class 4 Louisiana certified water operator.
+T. Jay is a Class 4 Louisiana certified water operator.

 Monica Roberts, RDH, MAT is the Dental Hygiene Clinical Coordinator for the Louisiana Department of Health, Office of Citizens with Developmental Disabilities Resource Center.
 She has over twenty years of experience providing direct oral health care instruction and clinical preventive dental services to people with intellectual/developmental disabilities (I/DD).
 Ms. Roberts has developed residential facility preventive recall programs, as well as, oral health training components for direct care service providers, dental auxiliaries, and inter-professional teams.
 She has been a presenter for the Louisiana Disability Summit.
 Her topics of discussion include ways to promote and maintain adequate oral health among people with I/DD.
 In her current role, she also actively promotes oral health capacity building by the avenues of extending information, tools, and training to dental professionals seeking to better serve their patients presenting with special needs; and linking consumers and stakeholders to uniquely identified dental service providers.
 Ms. Roberts formerly served as an LSU School of Dentistry Associate Professor / Gratis Faculty Status and coordinated special needs dentistry clinical rotations for the junior and senior dental hygiene students.

-Terence Robinson, MPH serves as the Chronic Disease Epidemiologist at Well- Ahead Louisiana in the Louisiana Department of Health, Office of Public Health’s Bureau of Chronic Disease Prevention and Healthcare Access.
-Terence serves as the Epidemiologist and Evaluator for the Oral Health Promotion Program and is responsible for designing and managing monthly tracking databases to track program activity outputs and outcomes, and surveil the prevalence of oral health outcomes.
+Terence Robinson, MPH serves as the Chronic Disease Epidemiologist at Well- Ahead Louisiana in the Louisiana Department of Health, Office of Public Health.
+Terence also serves as the Epidemiologist and Evaluator for the Oral Health Promotion Program and is responsible for designing and managing monthly tracking databases to track program activity outputs and outcomes, and surveil the prevalence of oral health outcomes.
 He graduated from North Carolina Agricultural and Technical State University in 2014 with a Bachelor of Science in Biology.
 In 2019, he graduated from Morehouse School of Medicine Masters of Public Health Program.

 Lisa Staples, MPH is the Oral Health Lead for EatMoveGrow’s oral health program, she is based out of the Louisiana State University School of Dentistry (LSU SD).
 Lisa conducts research, develops policy, and manages the school-based oral health education and preventative services clinics.
 She works closely with EMG Health Educators and school administrators to coordinate in-school oral health clinics and classroom oral health education throughout the Service B Region in Louisiana.
 Lisa’s passion for improving oral health for Louisiana children is evident as she works with school administrators, school nurses, and local dental professionals to increase the number of brighter smiles in our state.
 Lisa was born and raised in Carmel, New York.
 She received a BA in Romance Language and Literature in Spanish from the State University of New York at Binghamton University.
 While pursuing her degree, she became proficient in written and oral Spanish.
 After graduating, Lisa was accepted into Teach for America and taught Pre-Kindergarten in Baton Rouge.
 Lisa’s interest in the overall well-being of her students led her to pursue a Master of Public Health from LSUHSC School of Public Health.
 Since Lisa began working in oral health, she has become the Louisiana State Representative for the Oral Health Progress and Equity Network (OPEN, Inc).